mjbright/packer-tf-vault/labs/tf-even-more-variables/index.md

 The value of `project` tag has changed, so you will be prompted to apply the changes.
 Respond with `yes` to confirm the changes.

 ## Assign values when prompted
 In the examples, so far, all of the variable have had a default declared.
-If there is now default Terraform will prompt you at run time for the value.
+If there is no default value, Terraform will prompt you at run time for the value.

 Add the following to `variables.tf`
 ```hcl